BY-LAWS OF LAW LIBRARIANS OF NEW ENGLAND, INC. (1)

 Section 3.
 Terms

-The terms of office shall be for one year commencing at the Annual Meeting held in July, except as otherwise provided.
-(4)
+The term of office shall be for one year commencing July 1st every year, except as otherwise provided.
+(5)

 (a) President.
 The Vice-President/President-Elect shall become President of the Association and shall serve for a term of one year as President, except as otherwise provided.